strapi-community/cloudinary-media-library/README.md

 ## 🔐 Managing Permissions

-The **Strapi Cloudinary Media Library** plugin supports two types of role-based permissions to control access to its features:
+The **Cloudinary Media Library** plugin supports two types of role-based permissions to control access to its features:

 | Permission | Description                                                                                                                    |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------ |